South Capital Street Limited Line: History

 At the time of the proposal, route W9 has been suffering from low ridership averaging 242 riders out of the expected 432.
 The Coast Guard were also in favor of the already running A4 and W5 which operates more frequent service.
 The W9 also serves only five stops between the headquarters and L'Enfant Plaza station and an additional three stops to Livingston.
 Another reason that the W9 was failing was since it did not serve Anacostia station which was closer to the Headquarters than to the route's nearest station which was Waterfront station.
 According to WMATA, its performance measures goes as follows:

-Second Discontinuation

 On June 24, 2018, route W9 was officially eliminated after a new contract was renewed by WMATA and the United States Coast Guard.
 Routes A4 and W5 would replace the W9 to the Coast Guard Headquarters while route A8 and A9 replaced route W9 along South Capitol Street.